When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 (also called the Pluperfect Compound)

-It’s the tool that gives you: “had done” / “had already done”, or “had happened / “had already happened.
+It’s the tool that gives you “had done” / “had already done”, or “had happened” / “had already happened.”

-To visualize this, imagine standing on a timeline.
+Picture a timeline.
 The pluperfect is a flag you plant further back in the past.

 Timeline: The train had already left before I arrived (agora means ‘now’)